-ECE Associate Professor Paul Scott Carney said he’s gotten to know Mast while teaching the department’s senior design course.
+ECE Associate Professor Scott Carney said he’s gotten to know Mast while teaching the department’s senior design course.

 “The electronics shop really makes that course go,” Carney said, adding that Mast and the others who work in the shop provide far more than they’re required to help students succeed in the course.

 “They provide a tremendous amount of advice to students, and help in times of crisis, this calming reassurance,” Carney said.
 “Our

 “Dan has provided a lot of that himself and provided the culture and atmosphere and hired the people who will do anything it takes to help our students,” he said.

 ECE Professor Peter W. Sauer remembers having Mast in a lab class in the basement of Everitt Lab, and that Mast had a knack for the equipment.

 “He had a good physical feel for working with things,” Sauer said.

 Then, when Mast started working professionally in the department, Sauer found that Mast was always willing to hire Sauer’s students in the electronics shop, where they’d inevitably be trained on how to make and repair equipment, about soldering and basic electronics.